centrifugal/centrifugo/docs/content/server/authentication.md

 When you are using [centrifuge](https://github.com/centrifugal/centrifuge) library from Go language you can implement any user authentication.
 In Centrifugo case you need to tell server who is connecting in well-known predefined way.
 This chapter will describe this mechanism.
 We will use Javascript client here for example snippets.

-When connectiong to Centrifugo client must provide connection authentication credentials.
+When connecting to Centrifugo client must provide connection authentication credentials.
 Credentials are several string fields: `user`, `exp`, `info` and `sign`.
 What do they mean?
 Let's describe in detail.

 ### user